azurize/pt-test/README.md

 -- plaidFtm.py : Creates a Plaid-linked funds transfer method (must have Plaid access token available before using)

 <!-- Misc. -->
--- issuance.py : Creates a cardholder and verifying the card holder in debit card issuance flow
+-- issuance.py : Creates a cardholder and verifying the card holder in debit card issuance flow (WIP)
     * Requires enablement on the Prime Trust side in order to function properly, and values to be prefilled for the account and contact ID